 *It is optional, also not necessary to prepare the meat first.
 Unless you have a Chuck roast, to soften the tougher Top Round, try rubbing it in salt and spices a day ahead in in the fridge wrapped in plastic.
 It breaks down the sinew a little, and adds flavor to the inside of the meat.
 After 24 hours take it out and rinse.

-And my Apple Cranberry Chutney
+Instead of Cranberries try my Apple Cranberry Chutney

 Photo instruction below